 “The definitive aim of catechesis is. . . to put people not only in touch but in communion, in intimacy, with Jesus Christ: only He can lead us to the love of the Father in the Spirit and make us share in the life of the Holy Trinity.”
+On Catechesis in our Time, 5

 To be Catholic means to be pursuing a life fully alive in Christ.
 This means pursuing Jesus in personal prayer and especially in the sacrament, building community in the Church, placing your whole life at the disposal of Jesus, and striving to live a life of holiness, as laid out for us by Jesus in the Scriptures and Holy Tradition.